 Improving the operation of the current non-compliant landfill.
 A bulldozer will be provided to facilitate the landfilling and waste compaction operations.
 Upon closure of the landfill and the start of operation of the regional landfill, the bulldozer shall be used to the operation of the regional landfill.

 Finally, the intention was to assist stakeholders in promoting recycling and reuse of waste streams by establishing an amenity site and a construction demolition site.
-However, at the time of signing this Contribution Agreement the Authorities had not reached technical maturity for the investments as the Municipality of Resen did not provided location for the site nor a technical documentation and EIA studies.
+However, at the time of signing this Contribution Agreement the Authorities had not reached technical maturity for the investments as the Municipality of Resen did not provid location for the site nor a technical documentation and EIA studies.

 Area of support #2: Enhancing transboundary cooperation